awsdocs/amazon-chime-sdk-developer-guide/doc_source/auth-client-apps.md

 **Using STS to vend credentials**
 If you already have an IDP such as ActiveDirectory LDAP, and you want to implement a custom credential vending service, or grant access to chat for non\-authenticated meeting attendees, you can use the [AWS STS AssumeRole API](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)\.
 To do this, you first create a Chime Messaging SDK Role\.
 For more information about creating that role, see [ Creating a role to delegate permissions to an IAM user ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html)\.

-The IAM Role would have permissions to the Chime Messaging SDK action your application would use, similar to the following:
+The IAM Role would have permissions to the Amazon Chime SDK Messaging action your application would use, similar to the following:

 ```
 {